-As its September, we at Claims Assist Loss Assessors know only too well that this is the beginning of a very busy season for chimney fires and chimney flue damage claims across Ireland.
-Due to the large number of high powered large stoves being fitted, chimney sweeps are continually coming across damaged fireplaces, cracked chimney flues and broken chimney pots as a result of chimney fires.
+We at Claims Assist Loss Assessors know only too well that September is the beginning of a very busy season for chimney fires and chimney flue damage claims across Ireland.
+Due to increasing numbers of high powered large stoves being fitted, we are continually coming across damaged fireplaces, cracked chimney flues and broken chimney pots as a result of chimney fires.

 Did you know that the Irish Fire Services are called to an average of 110 home chimney fires every week in Ireland.

 The cost of Fire Brigade call outs can range between a several hundred euro flat rate fee and an hourly rate per fire deployed.
 Fire brigade call out charges are an automatic policy benefit in home insurance policies and should be covered in your insurance claim.

 Since the weather is gradually getting colder and the evenings getting shorter we all like to get our open fires or stoves lit to bring back some warmth into our homes.

 Unfortunately many of us do not realise that our chimneys should be cleaned beforehand and this is where the problem starts!

 Chimney fires occur when deposits of carbon, soot and tar gather in a chimney and are set alight by sparks or flames from a fire.
 Common solid fuels such as turf, coal, wood and briquettes create some form of soot which without regular cleaning of chimneys, builds up in the flue and eventually catches fire.
 It is advisable to ensure that the wood and turf you are burning have dried out adequately before use.
 This will reduce the amounts of tar deposits which these fuels produce when burnt.

 - Regular cleaning of your chimney is the only way chimney fires can be avoided.

 - Chimneys should be cleaned thoroughly at least twice a year to comply with chimney fire safety.